 The salary for a groundskeeper varies based on geographical location, experience, management and the type of grounds.
 For example, greenskeepers might see a lower salary depending on where they work.
 Michigan has a shorter golf season than Florida, which would affect the outcome of an individual's salary.

-The U.S. Bureau of Labor Statistics predicted an increase as fast as the average in jobs for grounds maintenance workers from 2018-2028.
-In May 2018, the BLS reported that workers in the 90th percentile or higher earned $63,020 or more per year, whereas the bottom 10th percentile earned $20,590 or less per year.
+The U.S. Bureau of Labor Statistics predicted an increase much faster than the average in jobs for grounds maintenance workers from 2019-2029.
+In May 2019, the BLS reported that workers in the 90th percentile or higher earned $65,440 or more per year, whereas the bottom 10th percentile earned $22,630 or less per year.

 The job duties of an estate caretaker vary depending on where they work, from cemeteries to parks to golf courses.
 Caretakers need to have the necessary skills to ensure that all facilities remain in peak condition; they gain these skills through on-the job training.